cocos-creator/docs-3d-deprecated/en/editor/extension/contributions-menu.md

 ## Register

-When the extension needs to add a menu, Just fill in the `contributions.menu` object.
+When the extension needs to add a menu, just fill in the `contributions.menu` object.
 For example, we add a menu item in the `Extension`:

 ```json5
 {